Spirituality takes us beyond our ego-centered lives by expanding our hearts with compassion towards, all.

 d) It is foundation of our most closely held values, the seat of our trust and hope.

-a) Spirituality brings purpose and meaning to life, and as we develop it we grow in wisdom and love.
+a) Spirituality brings purpose and meaning to life, and as we develop it we grow in wisdom and love.b) It is made up of the inner life, the realm of belief, mystery, and faith.

 b) We begin to experience a sense of awe, a sense of connection to all of life, and a deep reverence for the Divine.